Yotzer ohr: Shabbat and weekday versions

 A somewhat expanded version is recited on Shabbat as opposed to other days.

-In the Ashkenazic rite, the weekday version is recited on Yom Tov, and all other special days which do not fall on the sabbath, the weekday version (Hameir la'aretz (He Who illuminates)) is recited.
-This single paragraph contains an acrostic in which each of 22 consecutive words begin with a letter of the Hebrew alphabet, covering all 22 letters in order.
+The weekday version (Hameir la'aretz (He Who illuminates)) contains a single paragraph with an acrostic in which each of 22 consecutive words begin with a letter of the Hebrew alphabet, covering all 22 letters in order.
+In the Ashkenazic rite, the weekday version is recited on Yom Tov, and all other special days which do not fall on the sabbath.

 On Shabbat (and holidays as well in the Sephardic tradition), a longer version of the blessing is recited, with the same beginning followed by the paragraph Hakol yodukha.
 This paragraph is followed by an acrostic song called El Adon in which each verse begins with a different letter of the Hebrew alphabet.
-This paragraph is a reminder that God is the creator of rest and peace on Shabbat.
+The third and final paragraph (la-el asher shavat) is a reminder that God is the creator of rest and peace on Shabbat.

 In the Ashkenazic rite, on Festivals and many special Sabbaths, a piyyut (Yotzer) is recited following the opening line of the Blessing.
 These piyyutim are omitted today in most - but not all - communities.